tastewar/FibWatch/ReadMe.txt

+Upon seeing it, my father-in-law was immediately intrigued by our Fibonacci Clock by Philippe Chretien (http://geekoclock.com/contact/).
+He asked me to "invent" a Fibonacci Watch for him.
+I dismissed the idea immediately, but later came across TinyCircuits watch kit, and thought "Ah ha!"

+So the watch, and I, owe a debt of gratitude to Philippe.
+The display was obviously designed to mimic his, although the code for doing so is my own, and I only looked at his after I wrote mine.

 This watch will run on the TinyCircuits TinyDuino platform with the TinyScreen and TinyShield RTC.
 The intent is to have it sleep almost all the time, awakening only when a button is pressed.
 Buttons are as follows: